California nondisclosure agreements aid in preventing the disclosure of confidential and proprietary information, including trade secrets.

 Only if he or she was subject to a nondisclosure agreement or had a duty to keep it a secret.

-Learn more about Shea & McIntyre, P.C.
+Learn more about California Nondisclosure Agreements and Shea & McIntyre, P.C.
 Our offices are conveniently located on The Alameda near I-880.